What is a sole trader?

 It is the profit that is taxed, not the total amount.
 So, for example, if you buy shares for £7,000 and later sell them for £17,000, the profit you have made on it is £10,000.
 So it would be £10,000 of the £17,000 you receive that is affected by Capital Gains Tax.
 Or, if you give an asset away, the profit is calculated as the market value less the amount you paid for it.
 Some possessions are exempt from Capital Gains Tax, such as cars, furniture and electrical items.

 You only need to pay CGT on your chargeable assets when your total gains add up to be more than your tax-free allowance (currently £12,000 per year).
-There are also some additional reliefs that you may qualify for.

 You do not generally pay CGT on gifts to your wife, husband, civil partner, or a charity.

-There are certain types of tax relief you may be eligible for that would reduce the amount of Capital Gains Tax you are required to pay, such as ‘Entrepreneurs’ Relief’, and ‘Business Asset Rollover Relief’, and several more.
+There are some additional types of relief you may be eligible for that would reduce the amount of Capital Gains Tax you are required to pay, such as ‘Entrepreneurs’ Relief’, and ‘Business Asset Rollover Relief’, and several more.
 These of course depend on your specific circumstances but are certainly worth discussing with your accountant to make sure you are not paying tax unnecessarily.
 If you don’t claim for a relief you are entitled to, HMRC will not query it!

 Do I pay tax differently if I work in construction?
 What is CIS?